MattAgostini/ECE1776_Combining_RBF_Networks_with_DNNs/README.md

 Use --cnn if the input network is a CNN

 Scripts:
-run.sh - Currently trains multiple stacked RBF networks with various Beta initializations
+run.sh - Currently trains multiple stacked RBF networks with various Beta initializations.
+Output goes to run_output directory run_eval.sh - Currently tests trained models on a given adversarial attack (FSGM at the moment).
+Output goes to eval_output directory stat.sh - Currently in progress.........